LizzyonGit/rates_r_us/README.md

 Only 1 review per user
 I found a useful post about implementing this limitation and followed those steps to implement this in the view, and in the template.
 Then the only issue was that after you leave a review and get the confirmation message, the form is still there since the page is not updated.
 So I just added the same return statements as when you edit or delete a review,a nd this worked.
 Now after leaving a review, you see the confirmation message and the form is gone.

+But this raised a bug, when you edit a review, the form does not show.
+I should implement suggestion here: https://stackoverflow.com/questions/792410/django-how-can-i-identify-the-calling-view-from-a-template

 My reviews page
 Creating a my revies page was not hard, and linking to the correct movie detail page from each review was in the end doable in the template, as I was struggling to fix the slug in the view, but ended up with simple for loop and if statement in the template.
 I wanted to link to the specific review on the movie detail page, and this was easy with the help of this forum: https://www.reddit.com/r/django/comments/fjbx0c/linking_to_an_anchor_on_another_page_in_django/.